bigcode-project/bigcode-evaluation-harness/docs/README.md

   --tasks apps-introductory \
   --n_samples 1 \
   --temperature 0.1 \
-  --batch_size 5 \
+  --batch_size 1 \
-  --allow_code_execution=False
+  --allow_code_execution
 ```
 We expect a model [finetuned](https://github.com/bigcode-project/bigcode-evaluation-harness/tree/main/finetuning/APPS) on the train split of APPS.
-TODO: add fewshot setup for APPS.
+TODO: add few-shot setup for APPS.

 ## Code generation benchmarks without unit tests

-For these tasks, we do single generations and compare the generated code againt reference solutions and compute BLEU score.
+For these tasks, we do single generations and compare the generated code against reference solutions and compute BLEU score.
 For the following tasks, we use a two-shot setting where we include 2 inputs and their solutions in the prompt, all preceded by an instruction such as: ` "Answer the following instructions in a one line SQL query:\n"`.
 The solutions consist of one line so we stop the generation when a new line is generated.
 3 languages are present: Python, SQL and Java.

 - [CoNaLa](https://huggingface.co/datasets/neulab/conala)for Python code generation, it has 500 tasks in the test set.
 - [Spider](https://huggingface.co/datasets/spider) for SQL code generation, it has 1,034 tasks in the test set.